AriaMoradi/bypass-paywalls-chrome-clean/README.md

 ### Add custom site
 Add your own custom site (also for testing).
 Check 'Options'-link in popup-menu and go to custom sites.
 \*  by default BPC has limited permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for unlisted sites).
-You can also just request permissions for the custom sites you added yourself (or *clear cookies* (BPC-icon) to ask for permission for current site).
+You can also just request host permissions for the custom sites you added yourself (or *clear cookies* (BPC-icon) to ask for permission for current site).

 By default sites' cookies/local storage are blocked/removed (for example to bypass article limit when metered paywall).